Codecademy/docs/content/kotlin/concepts/data-types/data-types.md

 ### Char

-In Kotlin, the **Char** data type represents a single Unicode character.
-It is a primitive data type that can hold any character from the Unicode character set, which includes letters, digits, symbols, and special characters.
+In Kotlin, the `Char` data type represents a primitive data type that can hold any character from the Unicode character set, which includes letters, digits, symbols, and special characters.

 Here is an example of how to declare a **Char** variable in Kotlin: